Cedar Hills Property Tax Exemption for Seniors: What to Know

 Primary Residence Rule

 Your principal residence must be the property.
-Rental residences or vacation homes are usually not eligible.
+Rental residences, rental basement, or vacation homes are usually not eligible.

 The Cedar Hills tax exemption eligibility standards are based on these factors.
 Meeting all criteria is essential to receive property tax reduction seniors Utah.